jldec/pub-doc/markdown/016 Outputs.md

 `omitRoutes` can be use to omit directories which a not required in the output e.g. image directories hosted at a different CDN endpoint.

 `fqImages` specifies a route pattern for URLs which will be rewritten e.g. to point to a different host or CDN endpoint.

+`overrideOpts` used to specify output-specific opts e.g. to generate production HTML from a non-production environment.